Hives in Teenagers

-Hives are a common skin condition, according to Medline Plus, but they could cause your teen to freak out.
+Hives are a common skin condition, according to Medline Plus, but they could cause your teen to freak out 2.
 Generally harmless, hives are usually something you can treat at home, but if you can't determine the cause, mention the hives to your child's doctor.
 He might be able to pinpoint where the hives are coming from so you can choose the right treatment for your teen.

 In many cases, your teen won't have to go to the doctor to treat a case of hives.
 Sometimes, hives will disappear on their own, but if they persist, contact her doctor for advice.
 You'll likely get tips and tricks over the phone rather than having to go in to the office.
 For future bouts of hives, you'll know what to do.
 Oral antihistamines are a common treatment for hives and are an effective way to provide relief, but in chronic or hard-to-treat cases, other medications, such as steroids, might be necessary, notes the Kids Health website 13.cause:

 When to See the Doctor